Illinois Compiled Statutes

 (f) If the person

 entitled to bring an action described in this Section is not under a legal disability at the time the cause of action accrues, but becomes under a legal disability before the period of limitations otherwise runs, the period of limitations is stayed until the disability is removed.
 This subsection (f) does not invalidate any statute of repose provisions contained in this Section.
-This subsection (f) applies to actions commenced or pending on or after the effective date of this amendatory Act of the 98th General Assembly.
+This subsection (f) applies to actions commenced or pending on or after January 1, 2015 (the effective date of Public Act 98-1077).